Relativistic corrections of order $m\alpha^6$: singular operators and regularization: Nonrecoil relativistic corrections at order for hydrogen molecular ions

-The nonrecoil effective Hamiltonian and the second-order contribution are expressed in the same way as in the hydrogen case, see Eqs.~(\ref{nrec_H}) and (\ref{sec-order_H}).
-The changes required to account for the two nuclei are to replace $V$ with $V_1\!+\!V_2$ in (\ref{nrec_H}) and use operator $H_B$ in the following form:
+The nonrecoil effective Hamiltonian and the second-order contribution are expressed in the same way as in the hydrogen case (see Eqs.~(\ref{nrec_H}) and (\ref{sec-order_H}); see as well Ref.~\cite{Korobov20}).
+The changes required to account for the two nuclei are to replace $V$ with $V_1\!+\!V_2$ in Eq.~(\ref{nrec_H}) and use operator $H_B$ in the following form:

 It should be noted here that in addition to the above contributions, it is necessary to take into account the second-order spin-orbit correction, as was done in the adiabatic approximation \cite{Korobov07,Korobov08}.
-This term does not contain divergences and will be omitted for simplicity of consideration.
+This term does not contain divergences and is omitted for simplicity from our consideration.